atisharma/bellini/README.md

 On my desktop with 4k screen, the display is very choppy, but it's not really meant for that.
 CPU usage could be improved by further optimisation or by sacrificing visual effects.

-Here is a preview video.
+Here is a preview video of an older version (before the oscilliscope vis).
 It's smoother in real life, because of the interaction with the phone's video frame rate.

 [![Here is a preview.](https://img.youtube.com/vi/KULyD5bTMlQ/0.jpg)](https://youtu.be/KULyD5bTMlQ "bellini preview")

 ## Features

-Distinguishing features include:
+### Visualisations
+- an audio spectrum analyser (FFT) for Linux (config option `vis=fft`)
+- raw PCM (waveform) visualisation (left & right channel vs time) (config option `vis=pcm`)
+- An oscilliscope visualisation (left vs right channel) suitable for listening to and viewing [oscilliscope music](https://www.oscilloscopemusic.com) (config option `vis=osc`)
+- an old-fashioned DIN / Type 1 [Peak Programme Meter](https://en.wikipedia.org/wiki/Peak_programme_meter) (`vis=ppm`)

+### features of the FFT/spectrum visualisation
-- an accurate two-channel amplitude spectrum on log-log plot (config option `vis=fft`)
+- an accurate two-channel amplitude spectrum on log-log plot
 - windowing of the data (Hann window by default; Blackman-Nuttall and rectangular also implemented with a code recompilation)
 - amplitude spectrum axes marked off at 20dB intervals (amplitude) and powers of 10 / octaves (frequency)
 - noise floor truncation (basically the lower axis limit on the amplitude spectrum plot)

-- left/right merged colour schemes
-- a DIN / Type 1 [Peak Programme Meter](https://en.wikipedia.org/wiki/Peak_programme_meter) (`vis=ppm`)
-- a simple plot of the waveform (`vis=pcm`)
+### Other features
-- fast direct framebuffer output
+- fast SDL2 output
 - a natty clock
 - reloading of the config file if it's been modified
+- cute left/right merged colour schemes with phosphor-looking defaults

-## Installing
+## Installation and configuration

 Installation and compilation should be almost exactly the same as for CAVA.
 Please refer to those instructions.
-You also need freetype (which you probably already have).
+You also need freetype (which you probably already have) and `SDL2_ttf`.
 On Debian and Void, `ft2build.h` is found in `/usr/include/freetype2/` -- on other distributions you may have to change `Makefile.am` to specify, until I work out how to use automake properly.

 The config file should configure the following options: